bigredbug47/TEXT_COMPRESSION/README.md

 # text_compression
-The simple text compression build on web and python platform.
+The text compression application build on Web (JS) and python platform.
 With 3 algorithms: RLC, LZW and Huffman Coding.